zeek-r/mock-server/Readme.md

 - utility, contains helpers
   - utility/latencyCalculator, calculates latency from p95, p99

+## For requests that are re-routed to this service

+---

+Please use vendor code: test

 ## WIP Status

 - Only put handler works for now with hard coded response.